hkdeven/SMS-to-Google-Sheets/README.md

 	![Create > Form](http://i.imgur.com/YgMYILQ.png)

-2. Name the form "SMS 2 Sheets" (or any name of your choosing) and select a nice design.
+2. Name the form and select the desired design.

 3. Add a new Text question.
 Set the Question Title to "SmsSid"